rahilj/AirbnbAutoReview/README.md

 # Airbnb Auto Reviewer 🐚

 **Hands-free guest reviews in under 5 seconds.**
-A Tampermonkey userscript (and Chrome-extension starter kit) that clicks through Airbnb’s 7-step host-review wizard, leaves 5-star ratings, selects “what went well” tags, and fills public + private notes with your reusable templates.
+A Tampermonkey userscript that clicks through Airbnb’s 7-step guest-review wizard, leaves 5-star ratings, selects “what went well” tags, and fills public + private notes with your reusable templates.
 You manually press **Submit** at the end.

 ---